Microsoft makes new deal to buy Call of Duty giant

 Games stored in the so-called cloud allow players to buy content when they like, similar to a streaming service such as Netflix.

+But the UK announced plans to block the deal in April, warning it would harm innovation and choice for gamers in the fast-growing cloud gaming business.

+The move sparked an angry reaction from Activision, while Microsoft's UK president Brad Smith said it was "bad for Britain" and marked Microsoft's "darkest day" in its four decades of working in the country.

-Instead of controlling all of Activision's games, which also include Candy Crush, Microsoft said the content would be sold to rival video game publisher Ubisoft.
+Under the revised deal, Microsoft said that instead of controlling all of Activision's games, which also include Candy Crush, the content would be sold to rival video game publisher Ubisoft.

 Ubisoft can then supply Activision's content "to all cloud gaming service providers including to Microsoft itself".